Code more while managing less when you build on Cockroach Labs' free-forever (and frustration-free) serverless

 Before we define what a serverless database is, perhaps we should talk about what serverless means more broadly, and why there seems to be building momentum behind this general paradigm.

-The emergence of the serverless computing paradigm seems to be a very natural progression, even an end state, for this move to automation and orchestration we’ve seen over the past few years.
+The emergence of the serverless computing paradigm seems to be a very natural progression, even an end state, for the move to automation and orchestration we’ve seen over the past few years.
 And when applied to the database, this paradigm can deliver massive value for all apps — whether serverless or not.

 There are some additional, explicit principles that help define a serverless database.
 Data should be accurate and of high integrity, but — and of equal importance — data must also be available everywhere, and with very low latency.
 The very nature of serverless is inherently multi-regional: never tied to a single region and able to deliver all of this value anywhere.
 These four additional principles are:

 When all of these elements come together we get a look at what the next generation database has become: A familiar database that’s delivered as a service, eliminates ops and reduces costs down to a count of the transactions and required storage used by your application.
 (Jump to this blog if you want to learn how we built a serverless sql database.)

 Now that we’ve defined the core principles of serverless applications, let’s examine what each of these mean and how they are specifically realized in a serverless database.

 Serverless is quite the misnomer; it is actually a bunch of servers that are abstracted away and automated so you don’t have to manage them.
 The manual tasks of provisioning, capacity planning, scaling, maintenance, updates, etc, all still happen but are behind the scenes.
 Using them requires little to no manual intervention and very limited thought.